-Once thought to be an artery-clogging danger, coconut oil has grown in popularity in the last few years, credited with everything from healthier teeth to fighting Alzheimer’s disease.
+Once thought to be an artery-clogging danger, coconut oil has grown in popularity in the last few years, credited with numerous health benefits, many of which are not backed by scientific research..

 “While there are some nutritional benefits to consuming unprocessed (virgin) coconut oil, we need to be cognizant of the risks associated with ingesting this popular plant-based oil as well,” says Schatzlein.
 “The taste of coconut oil is unique and adds a nice flavor to certain dishes, but should be used sparingly as it is very high in calories and saturated fat.”
 Saturated fats are found in meats, dairy and oils, and can increase cholesterol levels.